+The Healing Stage offers creative services and programs to foster individual and collective healing.
 When we access our creativity, we access our health.
-Circumstances can cause us to feel stuck, shut down, and/or disconnected.
 When we are ready to step into the healing stage during our more challenging moments, our creativity can be the rock, the roots, and the bridge to recovery.
-The therapeutic space serves as a supportive place of non-judgment where you can explore, express, create, and reconnect.
+The Healing Stage recognizes that healing cannot happen under the weight of injustice.
+Therefore, all of our offerings are grounded within a social justice and decolonization frameworks.

 Licensed Creative Arts Therapist